Magna On-Demand Seminars

 - Distance education instructors

 Order today.
-You will finish the seminar with some accessible and actionable tactics for flipping lessons immediately-and without drastically revising your current course designs.
+You will finish the seminar with some accessible and actionable tactics for flipping lessons immediately-and without drastically revising your current course design.

 Product Code: PR14DA